 A while back I found a pair of suit pants that were a lovely wool and cashmere blend.

-Since I don't have a need for suit pants and these had acquired a couple of small holes I decided to take advantage of the material.
-(Using this tutorial which gives excellent directions on deconstructing pants, Jeans specific but applicable.)
+this tutorial which gives excellent directions on deconstructing pants, Jeans specific but applicable.)
 Soft, slightly fuzzy and warm makes for good scarf material.
 This was also an opportunity to experiment with quilting since I had some batting left over from a project that will become a post soon.

 And since I am trying to use up at least part of my hoarded material I grabbed this chunk of lovely cotton in a green, grey and white stripe.